tessgi/TessGiWebsite/content/pages/the-mission/objectives.md

 All TESS raw and processed data are made publicly available through the Mikulski Archive for Space Telescopes (MAST), operated by the Space Telescope Science Institute (STScI), see our [data access page](data-access.html) for more information.

-## TESS Guest Investigator Program
+## TESS Guest Investigator program

 The TESS Mission has a robust [Guest Investigator Program](proposing-investigations.html) (GI program) that is managed by the TESS Science Support Center at NASA Goddard Space Flight Center.
 Under the GI program, the astrophysics community may propose new 2 minute and 20 second cadence targets and investigations using the FFI data.
 TESS GI calls for proposals occur once per year and are announced within the NASA ROSES solicitation.
 About 200,000 targets will be available for each GI program cycle during the extended mission.